MeeraGanesan/Optimization-AI/README.md

 # Optimization-AI

-Note: Code is kept private, but made available on a need-to-know basis.
+Note: Code is kept private.

 This project implements algorithms to solve optimization problems formulated as linear and integer programming problems.
 Here is a list of them: